-Where did I get it hosted?
+Where do I get it hosted?

 I’ve found them to be responsive and as a employee-owned company, they are very motivated to help when you need it.
 I just wish they would give free SSL certs.

-What domain did I choose?
+What domain do I choose?